Christabellet/ict3211-group3/AI/Deep-Packet-edited/README.md

 1. Ensure Python 3.x is installed.
 2. Ensure JAVA_HOME is set and added to system PATH.
-3. If using Windows, ensure HADOOP_HOME is set and added to system PATH, with %HADOOP_HOME%\bin containing the [winutils.exe](https://github.com/kontext-tech/winutils) file.
+3. If using Windows, ensure Hadoop is installed and HADOOP_HOME is set and added to system PATH, with %HADOOP_HOME%\bin containing the [winutils.exe](https://github.com/kontext-tech/winutils) file for the appropriate Hadoop version.

 ## NVIDIA CUDA